Varanus rainerguentheri: Geographic range

-Varanus rainerguentheri was originally described from Halmahera, where it is now known to occur throughout the island.
+V. rainerguentheri was originally described from Halmahera, where it is now known to occur throughout the island.
 It is also found on the islands of Morotai, Ternate, Tidore, Gebe, Bacan, Kasiruta, and Obi.
 Its range was later expanded to include Buru, and it is likely to prove to be even more widespread throughout the Moluccas.

 Habitat

-Varanus rainerguentheri mainly inhabits coastal environments including mangroves, thus filling an ecological niche similar to that held by the mangrove monitor (Varanus indicus) elsewhere.
+V. rainerguentheri mainly inhabits coastal environments including mangroves, thus filling an ecological niche similar to that held by the mangrove monitor (Varanus indicus) elsewhere.
 Little is known about the specific ecology and habits of V. rainerguentheri, though it is known to feed mainly on aquatic prey.

+Reprodiction

+V. rainerguentheri is oviparous and parthenogenetic.